RazerM/odmpy/README.md

 This package is for creating valid ASCII OPM, OMM, and OEM files using Python.

-Currently, only thr orbital parameter message (OPM) module has been implemented.
+Currently, only the orbital parameter message (OPM) module has been implemented.

 ### Installation